 Input lag is the time it takes for your monitor to process your inputs and display them on the screen.
 Or rather, you can perceive it as the delay between pressing a button and seeing the result on-screen.
 This usually happens due to inefficient communication between the PC and monitor.

-For example, when you turn your head from one side to another, it takes approximately 0.01 seconds for signals to travel from your eyes to your brain then back again.
-So if there is any delay between the moment you pressed a key/button/flicked a joystick and when you actually see the image change on-screen, your reflexes will not be able to take advantage of them in time.
+For example, when you turn your head from one side to another, it takes approximately 0.01 seconds for signals to travel from your eyes to your brain and then back again.
+So if there is any delay between the moment you pressed a key/button/flicked a joystick and when you see the image change on-screen, your reflexes will not be able to take advantage of them in time.

 On older fixed refresh rate monitors, this is typically not an issue since they update their images at consistent rates (60 times per second), but as mentioned earlier, these fixed refresh rates are not ideal for gamers.

 Computer monitors with higher refresh rates reduce input lag significantly, but it’s important to note that they’re still not as fast as CRTs which is why the difference is noticeable only when you’re playing fast-paced games.